OlekRaymond/Slides/README.md

 ## Advanced usage:

-- Files can be ignored with the flag `--ignore <glob>` or by having `<!-- .ignore -->` as the first thing in the file
+- Files can be ignored with the flag `--ignore <glob>` or by having `<!-- .ignore -->` as the first line in the file.
-- If working on only one file, you may not want to overwrite `index.html` or build other files, for this you can use `--no-index`
+- If working on only one file, you may not want to overwrite `index.html` or build other files, for this you can use `--no-index`.